 I have always had a passion to help others.
 When I was deciding on a major, I knew that it had to result in making someone's life better in some shape or form which is why I decided to head down the road of learning about human behavior.
 I'm fascinated with why we do what we do and absolutely loved learning how to change behaviors.
 After learning the requirements to get my practice started, in addition to working and learning from the Small Business Development Center, I knew I wanted to merge the two concepts.
 Though I had this idea, I still decided to join corporate America out of fear of being unsuccessful.
 It wasn't until my friends and I were having a discussion about really living out your dreams and making the most out of your life that I decided to take the leap.

 I actually have a Bachelor's degree in psychology and sociology and went back to get my Masters.
 I hold a license in counseling and continue to stay up-to-date on new information (hence the life coaching aspect of my services and in my podcast).
 After I graduated, I took a job at the Small Business Development Center where I learned a lot about starting a business.

 What are some of your biggest accomplishments as a business owner?

-The biggest accomplishments I have had as a business owner (besides being a business owner) is being invited to collaborate and share information to many difference audience through different platforms.
-I absolutely love to help others succeed with their goals.
+The biggest accomplishments I have had as a business owner (besides being a business owner) is being invited to collaborate and share information with many different audiences through different platforms.
+I absolutely love to help others succeed in their goals.
 I am always excited when I see growth with my clients in their business and life (yes, I'm guilty of being your BFF during sessions).
 Having the chance to observe the transformation is so rewarding for me.
 I also can't forget about the connections I have made with so many wonderful women business owners.
 It truly is great to have a tribe of women that believe in community over competition.